Entries from September 2008 ↓

 Next week, we’ll take a look at some reviews that offer a more personal bias, even though the writers have not actually used the product themselves.

-September 11th, 2008 — Holiday & Seasonal Ideas, Resources & Links, Writing Games & Activities
+September 11th, 2008 — Holiday & Seasonal Ideas, Writing & Journal Prompts

 - September 11th is a Day of Remembrance.
-As we honor those who lost their lives on this day 2001, make a list of everything in your life that you are thankful for.
+As we honor those who lost their lives on this day 2001, make a list of 10 or more things in your life you are thankful for.

 - Did the events of that day change your thoughts about your life?
 In what ways, if any, did you change?